Leadership Elections FAQs

 What roles are up for election?

-What does the Student Officer Team do?
+What does the Student Executive Committee do?

 How are candidates campaigning?

-Candidates will campaign to win your vote and convince you that they are the best person for the job.
+Candidates will campaign to win your vote and convince you that they are the best person for the role.
 You’ll start to see lots of active campaigning soon – from social media messages to banners and posters around campus, and more.

 Candidates will also outline their policies and positions in a manifesto so that you can easily see what platforms the candidates are campaigning on.
 All these things will help you to decide who you’d like to vote for!